mpk9909g/Breast-Cancer-Classification/README.md

 ## Architecture of the project

-Please refer to the diagram to get an understanding of how every item is connected in this project.
+Please refer to the diagram to get an understanding of how each item is related in this project.
+It also shows how the two GitHub pages ( GitHub research and GitHub prediction) are connected.

 ![Diagram](/static/images/diagram.png)